 By Chizu Nomiyama and Shinichi Saoshiro

-Engineers were trying to pump radioactive water out of the power plant 240 km (150 miles) north of Tokyo, after it was found in buildings housing three of the six reactors.
+Radioactive water has been found in buildings of three of the six reactors at the power complex 240 km (150 miles) north of Tokyo.
 On Thursday, three workers sustained burns at reactor No. 3 after being exposed to radiation levels 10,000 times higher than usually found in a reactor.

 Two of the plant's reactors are now seen as safe but the other four are volatile, occasionally emitting steam and smoke.
 However, the nuclear safety agency said on Saturday that temperature and pressure in all reactors had stabilized.

 When TEPCO restored power to the plant late last week, some thought the crisis would soon be over.
 But two weeks after the earthquake, lingering high levels of radiation from the damaged reactors has kept hampering workers' progress.

 At Three Mile Island, the worst nuclear power accident in the United States, workers took just four days to stabilize the reactor, which suffered a partial meltdown.
 No one was injured and there was no radiation release above the legal limit.

 At Chernobyl in the Ukraine, the worst nuclear accident in the world, it took weeks to "stabilize" what remained of the plant and months to clean up radioactive materials and cover the site with a concrete and steel sarcophagus.

 Japanese Prime Minister Naoto Kan said on Friday the situation at Fukushima was "nowhere near" being resolved.

 "We are making efforts to prevent it from getting worse, but I feel we cannot become complacent," Kan told reporters.
 "We must continue to be on our guard."